thun88/css/src/packages/ids-button/README.md

 <button type="button" class="ids-btn ids-btn--primary">Primary</button>
 ```

 By default, buttons are a dynamic width and the size will be as wide as the button text, with some additional padding.
-Buttons can be made to extend 100% of the width of their container by using the <code>ids-btn--block</code> class.
+Buttons can be made to extend 100% of the width of their container by using the `ids-btn--block` class.

 ## Disabled State